-- Assign responsibility in a way that honors our commitment to empowerment and clear distinction of roles.
+- Assign responsibility through written policies in a way that honors our commitment to empowerment and clear distinction of roles.

-- Rigorously monitor operational performance in the areas of Ends and Executive Limitations.
+- Regularly and rigorously monitor the General Manager’s performance in the areas of Ends and Executive Limitations.

 - Perform other duties as required by the bylaws or because of limitations on GM authority.